Office of Intercultural Affairs

 We have a wide range of resources available to our LGBTQIA+ community from coming out and family resources, to scholarship information and professional resources.

 Washington College is a religiously and spiritually diverse community.
-We welcome students of every religious background and tradition and aim to give all students the resources they need to be able to practice their faith accordingly, as well as interfaith and secular spaces for quiet contemplation, such as the Kirwan Meditation Garden.
-Additionally, students can find the Interfaith Center inside the Intercultural Center.
-The Interfaith Center has two private prayer spaces on campus and is available to provide support to students seeking to connect with students of similar faith or secure transportation to churches, mosques, and temples.
+We welcome students of every religious background and tradition and aim to assist students in procuring the resources they need to be able to practice their faith accordingly, as well as interfaith and secular spaces for quiet contemplation.
+Additionally, students can find the Interfaith & Meditation Room inside the Intercultural Center.
+The Interfaith Center is available to provide support to students seeking to connect with students of similar faith or with nearby to churches, mosques, and temples.

 Being the first in your family to attend college is a very proud accomplishment, but it comes with unique challenges.
 In a joint effort through many offices on campus, including Intercultural Affairs, Financial Aid, Student Affairs, and the Career Center, Washington College strives to provide first-generation students with all the support they need to thrive as members of the Washington College community.
-The Office of Intercultural Affairs’ Ambassador Program provides networking opportunities and mixers for fellow first generation students, in addition to creating deeper connections with campus resources.
+The Office of Intercultural Affairs’ Ambassador Program promotes deeper connections with campus resources.

 Programs and Events Spotlight